verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 plot_fpa;
 ```

-Once it is complete (this should only take a few minutes), one can see one new file in the folder __nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/__:
+Once it is finished(this should only take a few minutes), one can see one new figure in the folder __nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/__:

 `fpa.pdf` - Fig. 2 (c) (Neural ODE FPA)